Saw Omma of Pinya: In rebellion

 Her nearly 17-year reign as queen ended abruptly in September 1367 when Thado Minbya died from smallpox on his way back to Ava from a military expedition to Sagu, about 220 km away from Ava.
-One of the king's close advisers, Nga Nu, quickly sailed up the Irrawaddy with his men, and entered the queen's chambers.
+One of the king's close advisers, Nga Nu, quickly sailed up the Irrawaddy River with his men, and entered the queen's chambers.
 He told the queen that he had come to kill her on Thado Minbya's orders because the king did not want her to be taken by another man.
 Saw Omma is said to have asked: "Nga Nu, aren't you a man?"
 The duo then decided to seize the throne.
 Nga Nu's men killed off the palace guards and maids, who did not agree with the plan.
 Ultimately they decided to leave for Sagaing, right across the Irrawaddy from Ava.
 There, the couple proclaimed themselves king and queen of Sagaing, hoping to revive the old Sagaing Kingdom.

 However, the pretenders from Pinya did not attract any allegiance from the former vassals of Sagaing.
 At Ava, her own brother Swa Saw Ke was elected to become king on 5 September 1367.
 One of his first acts as king was to dispatch a battalion to remove the couple from Sagaing.
 The battalion was commanded by Nga Nu's elder brother Yazathingyan Nga Mauk.
 Nga Nu escaped but Saw Omma was caught.
-Swa spared his sister's life, and married her off to Nga Mauk, who was made governor of Taungbyon and Wayindok, two small regions near modern Mount Popa.
+In all, their "reign" lasted half a month.
+Swa spared his sister's life, and married her off to Nga Mauk, who was given Taungbyon and Wayindok, two small regions near modern Mount Popa, in fief, and also made him governor of Sagaing by 1383.

+In 1400, Yazathingyan attempted to stage a coup against King Tarabya of Ava but died from an accident en route.
+Chronicles do not say whether Saw Omma was involved.